Privacy Notice

 UK Longitudinal Linkage Collaboration (UK LLC)

 All CLS cohort studies are contributors to the UK LLC.
-UK LLC is a major UK government-funded research initiative that helps researchers investigate the effects of COVID-19 and its implications for public health policy.
+UK LLC is a major research initiative that helps researchers investigate the effects of COVID-19 and its implications for public health policy.
+Originally UK Government funded, it is now funded by UK Research and Innovation (UKRI), Economic and Social Research Council (ESRC) and Medical Research Council (MRC).
 UK LLC brings together pseudonymised study data from multiple UK longitudinal studies with pseudonymised copies of study participants’ NHS health data including COVID-19 data, education data, occupation data and information related to where people live.
 UK LLC data is made available to approved researchers in the UK under licence and secure access arrangements.
+UKLLC is working to widen the scope beyond COVID-19 research so that the data can be used for any research that benefits the public.

 University of Bristol is Data Controller of data placed in the UK LLC database.
 University of Swansea is Data Processor for the University of Bristol UK Secure eResearch Platform (UKSeRP).
 Digital Health and Care Wales (DHCW) is the UK LLC’s data processor for records linkage.